rholway/MLB-stat-modeling/Capstone-I.md

 - Training R-squared: 0.873 / 0.873
 - Test R-squared: 0.902 / 0.902
 - RMSE: 4.013 / 4.010

+RMSE of approximately four means the model was able to predict how many games a team would win in a season, and the prediction was usually off by four games.
+Considering teams play 162 games in a year, this is pretty impressive!

+### My model's predictions vs. actual wins of teams for the 2018 season.

 <p align="center"><img src='figures/2018actvspred1.png'/>